awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 **Note**
 The DB subnet group for a Local Zone can have only one subnet\.
 + If you want your DB instance in the VPC to be publicly accessible, make sure to turn on the VPC attributes *DNS hostnames* and *DNS resolution*\.
 + Your VPC must have a DB subnet group that you create\.
 You create a DB subnet group by specifying the subnets you created\.
-Amazon RDS chooses a subnet and an IP address within that subnet to associate with your DB instance\.
+Amazon RDS chooses a subnet and an IP address within that subnet group to associate with your DB instance\.
 The DB instance uses the Availability Zone that contains the subnet\.
 + Your VPC must have a VPC security group that allows access to the DB instance\.

   For more information, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md)\.